 Camping at Keji

-After a day in the woods or on the water, visitors can set up camp at one of the many campsites throughout the park.
-You can choose from a full range of accommodations, including serviced sites with electricity and bathrooms, or for the more adventurous, deep woods sites that are only lit by the stars.
+After a day in the woods or on the water, visitors can set up camp at one of the many campsites throughout the park or in one of the oTENTiks in the Keji oTENTik Village.
+Choose from a full range of accommodations, including serviced sites with electricity and bathrooms, or for the more adventurous, backcountry sites that are only lit by the stars.
 For the truly hardy, there are sites that can only be reached by portage.

 Many find the best way to explore all Keji has to offer is by canoe or kayak.
 Visitors can follow the same routes that were once traveled by the Mi’kmaq and later celebrated by Albert Bigelow Paine, in his famous 1908 book, The Tent Dwellers.
 You can bring your own equipment or rent a canoe or kayak and safety gear onsite.

 Discover this wild and isolated 22 km² stretch of coastline, located just west of Liverpool on the South Shore.
 With its two scenic trails, Harbour Rock Trail and Port Joli Head Trail, outdoor enthusiasts will be treated to glacier-carved headlands, secluded rocky coves and broad sweeps of silver sand beaches with sightings of seals and various shorebirds.